Mariners again squeezed by Astros at Minute Maid Park

 The last time the Mariners were faced with the possibility of being swept — the previous series on the road trip — they roughed up Marlins ace Sandy Alcantara in a 7-3 win.

-Getting held scoreless for 18 straight innings isn’t a precursor to success.
-Seattle hadn’t been shut out in back-to-back games since Sept.
-24-25, 2019, at T-Mobile Park, which was, of course, the Astros.

-Verlander is responsible for one of the times the Mariners have been held scoreless this season.
-He tossed eight shutout innings, allowing just three hits and striking out eight in a 4-0 Houston win at T-Mobile Park on April 16.
+The last time Seattle faced Verlander, he tossed eight shutout innings in a 4-0 Houston win at T-Mobile Park on April 16.

-“We’re at a moment in time,” Servais said.
-“This happens throughout the course of the season.
-Maybe we’ll look to make a few adjustments to the lineup or whatever, go out tomorrow and hopefully we can turn it around.”

-Similar to the night before, the duo of Yordan Alvarez and Jeremy Pena provided the bulk of the runs for Houston, while the Mariners’ offense was held scoreless for the second straight game.

-Seattle got a solid start from right-hander Chris Flexen, who worked five innings, allowing one run on two hits with three walks and two strikeouts.
+Seattle got a solid start from right-hander Chris Flexen, who worked five innings, allowing one run on two hits with three walks and no strikeouts.

 The one run allowed came in the fourth inning on a solo homer from Alvarez — his fourth in five games and second of the series.